What is consumer culture research and consumer culture theory (CCT)?

 C4 is a relatively informal community of people who are interested in consumer culture.
 The community includes professors, graduate students and practitioners.
 A majority of community members are from the greater Midwest area, and are associated with Midwestern business schools.
 However, all are welcome.

 What are C4's main activites?

-Each year, C4 sponsors and holds 6 discussion sessions, which focus on topics relating to consumer culture.
+Each year, C4 sponsors and holds 5-6 discussion sessions, which focus on topics relating to consumer culture.
 There is no fee for attending these events.
 A majority of C4 discussion sessions are led by a researcher who presents a current or recent research project.
 C4 welcomes presentations of works in progress.
-A light lunch is provided at each of our discussion sessions.
+Events are brown bag (bring your own lunch).